morehshin/TheRadicalOutside/week_6_assignment/Yumi_Nishida.md

 Response to reading : Identification Practices: State Formation, Crime Control, Colonialism, and War

-I feel uncomfortable to be kept uner surveillance.
+I feel uncomfortable to be kept under surveillance.
 I am also concerned over the leakage of personal information.

 This may be off the track, but this article reminds me of ESTA.
 There is a box to fill in one’s SNS account on the application form even though it is not required yet.